 This is a decision for the teachers, who may organize if they choose.

 100% of health benefits comparable to those of the local school district are covered for full-time staff.

 Yes, as a public school academy, New School High has a board.
 In our case, the board members were also founders of the school and have been involved in the planning and operations from the beginning.

 Unlike traditional public school districts in which board members are elected, public school academy board members are appointed by the authorizing body.
-In our case, after an application process, Central Michigan University interviewed and approved the current board members.
+After an application process, Eastern Michigan University interviews and approves the board candidates.
 Those interested in serving on the New School High board should contact Malverne Winborne, Director, at the Eastern Michigan University Charter Schools Office.

 Transportation is not provided.
 Families whose children attend public school academies or private schools often organize car pools or share the cost of transportation.

 Students need to provide their own healthy food for lunches and snacks.
 A kitchen is available for storage.

 “Except as prescribed in law, a charter school may not be selective in its enrollment process.
 It may not screen out students based on disability, race, religion, gender, test scores, etc. It may predetermine the ages, grades, and number of students it will serve.
 A random selection process must be used if the number of applicants exceeds the school’s enrollment capacity.”
 (MDE Charter School Q&A) After the open enrollment date, if we have received more registration materials than there are seats, the families of registered students will be notified and a public, random drawing will be held within two weeks to determine the students who are guaranteed a place and those on the waiting list.